tc39/proposal-observable/README.md

 events, timer intervals, and sockets.
 In addition, observables are:

 - Compositional: Observables can be composed with higher-order combinators.
-- Lazy: Observables do not start emiting data until an **observer** is subscribed.
+- Lazy: Observables do not start emitting data until an **observer** is subscribed.
 - Integrated with ES6: Data is sent to consumers using the ES6 generator interface.

 The **Observable** concept comes from *reactive programming*.
 See http://reactivex.io/